shahovkit/FRM-Viewer-Online/README.md

 # Frame-Animator-Online
-Fallout 1 and Fallout 2 Frame Animator and converter.
+Fallout 1 and Fallout 2 Frame viewer and converter.

 ## Run
 Please visit the following website to run it: